ansys/pyensight/doc/source/calc_functions.rst

 **ConstPerPart**

-``ConstPerPart(any part(s), constant)``
+``ConstPerPart(any parts, constant)``

-This function is assigns a value to the selected part(s).
+This function is assigns a value to the selected parts.
 The value can either be a floating point value entered into the field, or it can be a case constant.
 This value does not change over time.
-At a later point, any other part(s) can be selected and this can be recalculated and these other part(s) will be assigned the new value and the existing part(s) that were previously selected will retain their previously assigned value.
+At a later point, any other parts can be selected and this can be recalculated and these other parts will be assigned the new value and the existing parts that were previously selected will retain their previously assigned value.
 In other words, each successive time that this is recalculated for an existing variable, values assigned to the most recently selected parts are updated without removing